 Setting your max budget from day 1 is a practice that can cost you thousands.

-Increase your budget as long as you are making a profit – Most clients wonder “How much should we spent on Google Ads?” and the answer is simple.
+Increase your budget as long as you are making a profit – Most clients wonder “How much should we spend on Google Ads?” and the answer is simple.
 Increase your spending as long as you get a positive ROI.
-When you reach a point that the ROI is below what you want, then it’s better to move your marketing budget to other digital marketing channels.
+When you reach a point where the ROI is below what you want, then it’s better to move your marketing budget to other digital marketing channels.